sshwy/y86-pipe-rs/assets/hcl-rs.typ

   #raw(stat_def, lang: "rust")

   This enum can be seen as a set of type-guarded constant values.
-For example you can directly use `Aok`, `Bub` in your HCL source code.
-You may write `Aok == Bub` as a Boolean expresion, but you cannot write `Aok == 1` since the operands are not belonging to the same type.
+For example, you can directly use `Aok`, `Bub` in your HCL source code.
+You may write `Aok == Bub` as a Boolean expression, but you cannot write `Aok == 1` since the operands do not belong to the same type.

-  Note that you are *NOT* enforced to use this type for pipeline register status tracing.
+  Note that you are *NOT* forced to use this type for pipeline register status tracing.
 You can just use raw numerical values for that purpose.
 This data type is provided for code readability and debugger.

   In the HCL macro block, you can directly use `Aok`, `Bub` to refer to these values.